-For de facto couples not covered by the Family Law Act 1975 (Cth) (see Two year time requirement), the following principles apply.
+For those who were in an unregistered de facto relationship that is not covered by the Family Law Act 1975 (Cth) (see Two year time requirement), the following principles apply.
 Note that there is no longer any state legislation that covers de facto relationships and property issues.

 Property held in joint names